 Begin construction on your new home

-If you meet the basic USDA construction loan requirements, it's not too difficult to qualify for these single-close mortgages.
-Finding a lender and approved contractor are the hardest boxes to check, so once you've done those, you're well on your way.
+If you meet the basic USDA construction loan requirements, qualifying for these single-close mortgages isn’t the hard part.
+Finding a lender and an approved contractor are the most challenging boxes to check, but you're well on your way once you've done that.